 We visited in late October though, with many establishments already closed for the low season, so we got to see a quieter side of the island, enjoy desert beaches, and relish in all its beauty.

-Follow along for an unforgettable day in the island of the winds.
+Follow our Mykonos in a day itinerary for an unforgettable time in the island of the winds.

 Take in the charm of the Chora

-We started the morning strolling across Mykonos town, or the Chora (the town in Greek) as the locals call it.
+We started our day in Mykonos strolling across Mykonos town, or the Chora (the town in Greek) as the locals call it.

 We wandered around, slowly taking in all the charm of the narrow cobblestone streets and traditional architecture: small whitewashed houses and churches, with blue wooden doors, windows and balconies, and ever present purple bougainvilleas.